Ferdi265/pyvtlock/README.md

 vulnerabilities), the `tty` group and `CAP_SYS_TTY_CONFIG` capability will be accessible to any attacker on the system if they can trick the python interpreter into executing an arbitrary command.

+Note that you can escape from `pyvtlock` using the Magic SysRq key combination `Alt+SysRq+k`.
+You can work around this by disabling keyboard control SysRqs (bit '4' of the `kernel.sysrq` sysctl bitmask).
+This also disallows the use of `Alt+SysRq+r`, breaking the `r` in the popular Emergency Reboot sequence `reisub`.